ajit-ai/Data_Science/README.md

 ### DSA (Data Structures and Algorithms)

 DSA (Data Structures and Algorithms) is the study of organizing data efficiently using data structures like arrays, stacks, and trees, paired with step-by-step procedures (or algorithms) to solve problems effectively.
 Data structures manage how data is stored and accessed, while algorithms focus on processing this data.

+###  transformer-based deep neural networks

+Generative AI tools have become more common since the AI boom in the 2020s.
+This boom was made possible by improvements in transformer-based deep neural networks, particularly large language models (LLMs).
+Major tools include chatbots such as ChatGPT, Copilot, Gemini, Claude, Grok, and DeepSeek; text-to-image models such as Stable Diffusion, Midjourney, and DALL-E; and text-to-video models such as Veo, LTXV and Sora.Technology companies developing generative AI include OpenAI, Anthropic, Meta AI, Microsoft, Google, DeepSeek, and Baidu.